April 26, 2014.

 2. Presenters are eligible for consideration for the Frank G. Brooks Award (platform) or the John C. Johnson Award (poster) if the presenter is a TriBeta member.
 If the presenter would like to be considered for an award, s/he must submit proof of membership (e.g., a copy of the certificate and/or membership card and/or advisors copy of the membership receipt from the national office) when the abstract is submitted.
 Proof of membership should be scanned and emailed to firstname.lastname@example.org.

 3. Each student who is presenting a platform paper or a poster paper must complete an Author Data Sheet.
-The form can be found at http://www.tri-beta.org/author.html.
-The completed form should be e-mailed or faxed to the Convention Director, Dr. Patricia Grove, at email@example.com or (718) 405-3719.
+The completed form should be emailed to the Convention Director, Dr. Patricia Grove, at email@example.com or faxed to (718) 405-3719.

 - Your name